Enfield Civil War Monument

 Since then, Grafton County has experienced steady population growth and development.
 It has become known for its scenic beauty, with the White Mountains National Forest covering a large portion of the county.
 The area continues to attract tourists and outdoor enthusiasts, offering opportunities for hiking, skiing, and other recreational activities.
 Grafton County's rich history and natural attractions make it a vibrant and diverse part of New Hampshire.

-This timeline provides a concise overview of the key events in the history of Grafton County, New Hampshire.
+This timeline provides a condensed summary of the historical journey of Grafton County, New Hampshire.

 • 1769 - Grafton County is established by the New Hampshire Provincial Assembly.